Gabrielle-Joy/info2180-final-project/README.md

 ### Admin Account:
 Email: admin@bugme.com
 Password: Password123 (The 'p' was capitalized to conform with the stated password requirements of a user).
+**Note:** Only the admin account can add users in this design.